Firecatsstuff/Hyprland-Guide-Arch/README.md

   layout=us

-  change us to your layout
+  Change `us` to your layout

-  2. Get Waybar
+  3. Get Waybar

     `sudo pacman -S waybar`

-  3. Get any dotfiles of waybar,search for a command that has `curl` in it,copy that and paste it in your terminal. (the one I use is in https://github.com/mylinuxforwork/dotfiles)
+  4. Get Wofi

+    `sudo pacman -S wofi

+  5. Get a clipboard (enter `CTRL + SHIFT + V` to patste things with it)

+    `sudo pacman -S wl-clipboard

+  6. Enter `WIN + R` on your keyboard and open firefox using wofi

+  7. Search for dotfiles of waybar that you really like,on the website follow the instructions given (I use the dotfiles of https://github.com/mylinuxforwork/dotfiles)

-  4. Go through the installation and you're done,enjoy!
+**Go through the installation and you're done,enjoy!**